Design a site like this with WordPress.com

 “There is always an adventure waiting in the woods.” – Katelyn S. Bolds

 Thank you for joining me on a ledge starring off into the space.
 It is hard to have a fear of heights when you are gazing at a blank page.
 It is a eerie experience to see the rock in front of you and then nothing, just fog.
 But that is sometimes what it is like when you are ‘Pursuing Balance Through Adventure’ in the PNW.
-There are more adventures right around the corner, but be careful on that corner, because although you may not see a huge drop off due to the fog- it certainly doesn’t mean that it isn’t there.
+There are more adventures right around the corner, ( such as the jaunt that I took directly after this hike: Rattlesnake Lake Nature Walk), but be careful on that corner, because although you may not see a huge drop off due to the fog- it certainly doesn’t mean that it isn’t there.
 Stay with me by doing a couple of things: COMMENT, LIKE, FOLLOW and SHARE.
 If you go to the menu above you will see that PBTA travels extensively all over this great West of ours.
 The menu is categorized mostly by location and occasionally by activity.
 Each is a separate website and thus needs to be FOLLOWED independently.
 My hope is that these description of my adventures will encourage you to find your next adventure soon.
 Nature can bring Balance into our lives and that is so necessary to our well being, it exercises both body and mind.
 If you are looking for Adventure Wear, (see my picture), look no further than SHOP APPAREL where you will find my line of top quality hats and shirts with the PBTA logo and mantra.

 Happy Trails-